mhlabs/events-client/README.md

 ## @mhlabs/events-client

+_This is still under development and should not be used in production code_

 A thin client for Amazon EventBridge that has as purpose to enforce a message pattern convention following this contract:

 ```